Let's face it, some clients are better to have in your business than others.

-Here are 4 kinds of clients you want to avoid and some tips on how to spot them before it's too late.
+Here are 4 kinds of clients you want to avoid and tips on how to spot them before it's too late.

 On the surface these clients seem like they have what it takes to be successful.
 They are motivated and appear to be committed.

 The Collector knows all the training techniques and diets.
 They've got the latest bike, running shoes and training devices.
 They've had at least 2 or 3 coaches before you and may be critical that they haven't yet achieved their goals.

 A Collector moves quickly through new ideas, trying everything available but is impatient and gives up early and then blames their lack of success on the latest device they are using.

 A Collector will start off well with you as a coach, but won't put in consistent work to be successful.
 They will blame your coaching skills for their lack of success and move on.
 They won't get the results because they don't put in the work.
 But it's your reputation that will suffer.

 In your initial discussions with a potential client, ask them what they have tried before and why they don't think they've been as successful as they'd like.
 It will quickly become apparent if they are a Collector.
 Multiple coaches and diets without success will be a key indicator.